Sunspots Be Gone!

 IPL – Intense Pulsed Light, or photodynamic therapy, uses multiple wavelengths to break-up hyperpigmented areas.
 Usually 2 – 6 treatments will be recommended and should be performed by board-certified dermatologist or plastic surgeon.

-Laser Treatments – Erbium and CO2 – The gold-standard and most aggressive treatment of sunspots is using ablative lasers to burn off or destroy pigmented areas.
+Laser Treatments – Erbium and CO2 – The gold-standard and most aggressive treatment of sunspots is using ablative lasers to burn off pigmented areas.
 At For The Face, we use the erbium laser for small patches of hyperpigmentation and the CO2 laser when treating the whole face.

 Our fabulous patient care coordinator, Jacki, had sunspots on the top of her cheeks, probably from wearing Aviator sunglasses at one too many daytime concerts.
 After one treatment of the erbium laser, you can see where the pigmented areas turned white and will soon peel off.